Does Testosterone Increase Prostate Cancer Risk?

 As their testosterone levels decrease, men would also increase their risk of prostate disease, including benign prostatic hyperplasia and prostate cancer.
 Thus, is there an association between this hormone and prostate health?

-This claim dates back to 1941 when Huggins and Hodges published their study evaluating the effects of castration, estrogen, and androgen injections on prostate cancer.
+This belief originated in 1941 when Huggins and Hodges published their study, evaluating the effects of castration, estrogen, and androgen injections on prostate cancer.
+They concluded that prostate cancer progression and growth are directly associated with androgenic activity (9).

 So, what is behind this discrepancy?

-Under this light, we can take a look at a study by Miyoshi et al. The researchers evaluated the prostatic environment and testosterone levels in prostate biopsies from 196 prostate cancer patients.
+We can take a look at a study by Miyoshi et al. The researchers evaluated the prostatic environment and testosterone levels in prostate biopsies from 196 prostate cancer patients.

 They found that higher levels of testosterone correlated with more advanced or aggressive prostate cancer with a higher Gleason score.
+However, in evaluating the benign and malignant sections of each biopsy, they observed that testosterone levels did not consistently differ between the two (13).

 University of Vienna – 2000 – 2001